A Unified Perspective on the Dynamics of Deep Transformers: Introduction

 where $R_0$ is the radius of any compact set containing the support of $\mu_0$ and $\nu_0$, and $W_2$ is the Wasserstein distance between measures \cite{V03,santambrogio2015optimal}.
-In the first part of this work (Section \ref{sec:well_posedness}), we extend this result to time-depending parameters and to the variants of self-attention mentioned above.
+In the first part of this work (Section \ref{sec:well_posedness}), we extend this result to time-dependent parameters and to the variants of self-attention mentioned above, including masked self-attention.
 We are also the first to study Equation (\ref{eq:transformer_pde_trad}) for non-compactly supported initial data, by focusing on the case of Gaussian probability measures (Section \ref{sec:gaussian}).
 The Gaussian case is special, as we show that Equation (\ref{eq:transformer_pde_trad}) preserves Gaussians for several self-attention variants mentioned above.
 This property is observed in several algorithms in sampling and optimization \cite{GHLS20,CV21,CHSV22}.
-This allows us to summarize the evolution on Gaussians as two matrix ordinary differential equations (ODEs) connecting the expectation and the covariance matrix of the Gaussian data, and to study its well-posedness and behavior theoretically and numerically.
+This allows us to summarize the evolution on Gaussians as two matrix ordinary differential equations (ODEs) connecting the expectation and the covariance matrix of the Gaussian data.
+This explicit characterization of the dynamics then allows us to identify a variety of possible behaviors, and highlight a \emph{clustering} phenomenon, in addition to studying well-posedness.